What are Dissertations?

 - Faculty: If a thesis is NOT available to borrow, the library will contact you about purchasing a copy using your department's acquisition allocation funds.
 If purchased, the dissertation will be cataloged and housed at the library.

-- Faculty: If you wish to obtain a dissertation abstract, create a New Request for an Article in ILLiad.
+- Faculty: If you wish to obtain a dissertation abstract, request it via an Article interlibrary loan request.
 Please make a note that you DO want the abstract.

 Questions?
 Email: firstname.lastname@example.org